<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=289460&amp;fmt=gif">

 • Leverage "Similar Audiences" if you find a re-targeting (or prospecting) audience that responds particularly well to your advertising.

-• Create a visualization that depicts long-term trends for your most important metrics; You can do this directly in the new AdWords interface.
+• Create a visualization that depicts long-term trends for your most important metrics; You can do this directly in the Google Ads interface.

 • Search Engine Optimization (SEO)